 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Can Bitcoin CFDs be traded on all account types at Exness?
+Can I trade Bitcoin CFDs on Exness with all account types?

-Yes, Bitcoin CFDs on Exness are available for trading on all account types.
-However, on Standard Cent accounts, only the Bitcoin/USD (BTCUSDc) pair is available for trading on MT5.
-On account types other than Standard Cent accounts, you can trade eight different Bitcoin pairs on both MT4 and MT5.
+Yes, Bitcoin CFDs on Exness are available for trading across all account types.
+However, with the Standard Cent account, only the Bitcoin/USD (BTCUSDc) pair is available for trading on MT5.
+For account types other than the Standard Cent account, you can trade eight different Bitcoin pairs on both MT4 and MT5.

 Read more